Katrinn05/PlotScript/README.md

 The PlotScript interpreter will:
 - Generate 2D charts from arrays or function expressions,
 - Import data from external files,
-- Allow embedding of user-defined mathematical functions in C++ and Python,
+- Allow embedding of user-defined mathematical functions in C,
 - Export plots to image files (e.g., PNG),
 - Support grouped exporting of multiple plots,
 - Provide simple customization options (e.g., axis scale, color).

 ### Implementation Language
 The interpreter will be implemented in **C++**, using the following tools and libraries:
-- `to be determined =(` for rendering plots / images,
+- `to be determined` for rendering plots / images,
 - `ANTLR 4` for lexer and parser generation,
 - `Standard C++ STL` for data handling and execution logic.